 Use Higher ISO for Testing

-Taking test shot in higher ISO is a great night photography tip.
+Taking test shots in higher ISO is a great night photography tip.
 It determines the correct amount of exposure needed during the night time.
-Test shot in higher ISO is great for the photography where the final exposure is of more than 2 minutes.
-Another help it offers is that it aligns the camera, supports the composition of different options and helps in providing a better focus.
+Test shot in higher ISO is great for photography where the final exposure is of more than 2 minutes.
+Another help it offers is that it aligns the camera, supports the composition of different options, and helps in providing a better focus.

 External Source of Lighting